Use the free printable grid art template and try this easy grid art project with your kids.

 - Draw a simple picture on your grid paper, then colour in the picture sections in one set of colours and the rest in a different set.
 We were inspired by these warm/cool color grid examples. (best done on a medium – large grid)

 - Use quilting patterns to make a paper quilt.

-If you’d like to do some grid art you can download our free printable grid paper below.
+If you’d like to do some grid art you can download our free printable grid art paper.

-These printables are A4 sized pdf files, you will need a pdf reader such as adobe acrobat to open them.
+These printable grids are A4 sized pdf files, you will need a pdf reader such as adobe acrobat to open them.
 If you are printing on US ‘letter sized’ paper be sure to select ‘fit’ or ‘shrink to fit’ from your printer options.

 Please remember that the printables at picklebums.com are for personal use only, you may not sell, share, or link directly to these files.

 Do you or your kids have an art journal?

 We’d love to see some pages of your art journal!
 If share a photo on instagram tag me @picklebums so we can check it out!